numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 **************

-Implementation of this NEP will entail a large refactor and restructuring of the current ufunc machinery (as well casting.
+Implementation of this NEP will entail a large refactor and restructuring of the current ufunc machinery (as well as casting).

 The implementation unfortunately will require large maintenance of the UFunc machinery, since both the actual UFunc loop calls, as well as the